SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

 If Statement
 ~~~~~~~~~~~~

-Things to cover:
-- Two forms of the if statement:
-- Simple if statement is used for executing code only when a condition is true.
-- The optional else clause is used for executing code only when the *condition* expression
-of the nearest preceding if statement is false.
-- You can also chain if statements together:
-- Braces are required, but parentheses are not required around the *condition* expression.

 If statements are used for executing code based on the evaluation of one or more conditions.

 There are two basic forms of the if statement.